7 Ways to Reduce Recruitment Costs in 2026

 1. Increase Staff Retention

-Perhaps the most obvious way to keep hiring costs low in 2024 is to focus on retaining more of your top talent.
+Perhaps the most obvious way to keep hiring costs low in 2026 is to focus on retaining more of your top talent.
 The more you can keep the talent you need, the less you’ll have to spend on job advertisements, interviewing, and onboarding new staff.
+Gallup estimates replacement costs can cost about 200% of salary for leaders/managers, 80% for technical roles, and 40% for frontline roles.

 Ways to Increase Staff Retention